M4 Sherman: Allocation

 During World War II, approximately 19,247 Shermans were issued to the U.S. Army and about 1,114 to the U.S. Marine Corps.
-The U.S. also supplied 17,184 to United Kingdom (some of which in turn went to the Canadians and the Free Poles), while the Soviet Union received 4,102 and an estimated 812 were transferred to China.
+The U.S. also supplied 17,184 to United Kingdom (some of which in turn went to the Canadians and to the Free Poles), while the Soviet Union received 4,102 and an estimated 812 were transferred to China.
 These numbers were distributed further to the respective countries' allied nations.

 The U.S. Marine Corps used the diesel M4A2 and gasoline powered M4A3 in the Pacific.
 However, the Chief of the Army's Armored Force, Lt.
 Gen. Jacob L. Devers, ordered that no diesel-engined Shermans be used by the Army outside the Zone of Interior (the continental U.S.).
 The Army used all types for either training or testing within the United States but intended the M4A2 and M4A4 (with the A57 Multibank engine) to be the primary Lend-Lease exports.